mrdrbob/parse-ls/README.md

 `then-array-concat (rule)` - `$then` shorthand to concatenate the results of the next rule under the assumption that both rules return arrays.

+`then-set (name, rule)` - `$then` shorthand that sets a property on the current result to the value returned by the next rule.
+For example: `headers |> as-object-with-value 'requestHeader' |> then-set 'requestDomain', domain` might return `{ requestHeader: 'Some value', requestDomain: 'other value' }`

 `$or (rule)` - Attempts the `first` rule, if it succeeds, return its results, otherwise attempts the `second` rule.

 `any-of (array-of-rules)` - Accepts an array of rules and returns the first result that succeeds.